 What is melanoma?

+The clinical diagnosis of melanoma is usually made by a specialist (normally a dermatologist or plastic surgeon) by looking at the skin.
 The initial treatment for a suspected melanoma is to cut out (excise) all of the melanoma cells.
-When the lesion is first removed, we do not know for sure if it is a melanoma or not and if it is a melanoma how thick it is, so the excision is usually done with narrow margins (the area of normal skin around the suspected melanoma).
-The specimen that is cut out from the skin is sent to a laboratory, so that a pathologist can examine it under the microscope.
-Pathologists look to see if what has been removed is a melanoma and how thick it is.
-This is the only way a diagnosis of melanoma can be confirmed.
+Usually this is a minor operation done under a local anaesthetic (via an injection to numb the skin).
+When the lesion is first removed, although your specialist may feel that it is likely to be a melanoma, the diagnosis needs to be confirmed by examining the tissue removed under a microscope, so the excision is usually done with narrow margins (a thin rim of normal skin around the suspected melanoma).
+The specimen that is cut out from the skin is sent to a laboratory, so that a pathologist can examine it under the microscope and then confirm the diagnosis of melanoma.

 What is stage 2 melanoma?